zevv/npeg/README.md

 Although NPeg could aways reorder, this is a design choice to give the user more control over the generated parser:

-* when a pattern refers to another pattern that has been defined earlier, the referred pattern will be inlined.
-This increases the code size, but generally improves performance.
+* when a pattern `P1` refers to pattern `P2` which is defined *before* `P1`, `P2` will be inlined in `P1`.
+This increases the generated code size, but generally improves performance.

-* when a pattern refers to another pattern that has not yet been defined, the pattern will create a call to the referred pattern.
-This reduces code size, but might also result in a slower parser.
+* when a pattern `P1` refers to pattern `P2` which is defined *after* `P1`, `P2` will be generated as a subroutine which gets called from `P1`.
+This will reduce code size, but might also result in a slower parser.

-The exact parser size and performance behavior depends on many factors; it pays to experiment with different orderings and measure the results.
+The exact parser size and performance behavior depends on many factors; when performance and/or code size matters, it pays to experiment with different orderings and measure the results.

 ### Limitations